Quality Chapter 11 Bankruptcy Lawyer In Sterling Heights MI

 A Chapter 7 attorney helps a debtor get a "fresh start."
 In a Chapter 7 bankruptcy, the debtor gets to keep certain exempt property, but the court orders the sale of all other nonexempt property.
 The debtor pays the creditors with the proceeds.
 The court can discharge many---but not all---debts under Chapter 7.

 Every person's situation is different, and the Bankruptcy Code includes many complications.
 If you are facing a debt crisis, it is best to contact a qualified bankruptcy attorney.
 Wolfson Bolton has been handling bankruptcy proceedings in the metro Detroit area for over 17 years.
 We have the knowledge and experience to help you regain control of your financial life.

 Why Choose Wolfson Bolton As Your Chapter 11 Bankruptcy Lawyer in Sterling Heights?

-Peter C. Bolton is the principal of Wolfson Bolton, serving Sterling Heights MI, Michigan.
-Peter earned a Bachelor of Arts degree from Michigan State University.
-He continued his education at the University of Detroit Mercy, School of Law and received his law degree.
+Scott A. Wolfson is the principal of Wolfson Bolton, serving Sterling Heights MI, Michigan.
+Scott earned a Bachelor of Arts degree from James Madison College.
+He continued his education at the University of Minnesota Law School and received his law degree.